Introduction

 Using the 556 Dual Timer

-The 556 timer is a single 14-pin package which contains two 555s.
+The 556 timer is a single 14-pin package that contains two 555s.
 If you would rather build the more powerful 556-based PWM generator like the ones Martinm210 and Brutal-Force put together, here is the schematic (again, courtesy of bing):

 (Components are identical to the 555 circuit but are labeled differently in this schematic: C1 = 680pF; C2 = 0.01 μF; C3 = 0.1 μF; C4 = 10 μF, polarized.
 There is also an extra resistor (R2) which has a value of 10K.)